gazoodle/geckolib/README.md

 because that was to mitigate the missing change updates.
 Anyway, quite a big protocol change.

 ## Done/Fixed in 1.0.14
+ - Increase the packet retry timeout for Keypress & SetValue from 400ms to 1000ms to prevent spa pump judder if the response is just about to be processed, but another command is issued and toggles the state
+ - Support for Bain Ultra baths, including Chroma mode if present

 ## Done/Fixed in 1.0.13
  - Add inMix synchro support